GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Charm of Wardance**, $2,800
 1 lb.
-A custom made runic necklace.
-The creator chooses 3 spell they know when crafting the amulet.
-If the wearer is to by one of those spells, they gains an addiitional +3 bonus to defense against attacks and +5 bonus to saves against the spell.**
+A custom made runic necklace. *The creator chooses 3 spell they know when crafting the amulet.
+If the wearer is to by one of those spells, they gains an addiitional +3 bonus to defense against attacks and +5 bonus to saves against the spell*.

 **Cloak of Silverwinds**, $3,600
 1.75 lb.